twilio/twilio-go/rest/api/v2010/docs/AccountsQueuesMembersApi.md

 > ApiV2010Member UpdateMember(ctx, QueueSidCallSidoptional)

 Dequeue a member from a queue and have the member's call begin executing the TwiML document at that URL

+Dequeue a member from a queue and have the member's call begin executing the TwiML document at that URL